 The properties of the time series data use case make it challenging for many existing storage engines.
 Over the course of InfluxDB’s development we’ve tried a few of the more popular options.
 We started with LevelDB, an engine based on LSM Trees, which are optimized for write throughput.
 After that we tried BoltDB, an engine based on a memory mapped B+Tree, which is optimized for reads.
 Finally, we ended up building our own storage engine that is similar in many ways to LSM Trees.

 With our new storage engine we were able to achieve up to a 45x reduction in disk space usage from our B+Tree setup with even greater write throughput and compression than what we saw with LevelDB and its variants.
+Using batched writes, we were able to insert more than 300,000 points per second on a c3.8xlarge instance in AWS.
 This post will cover the details of that evolution and end with an in-depth look at our new storage engine and its inner workings.

 Properties of Time Series Data

 The workload of time series data is quite different from normal database workloads.
-There are a number of factors that conspire to make it very difficult to scale and remain performant:
+There are a number of factors that conspire to make it very difficult to get it to scale and perform well: